egarim/XpoSyncFrameworkDocs/Docs/GettingStarted.md

 ![Login](/Docs/Images/Login.png?raw=true "Ngrok")  |  ![Settings](/Docs/Images/SyncSettings.png?raw=true "Ngrok")

-As you can see in the images above, once you start your application for first time, the login button is disable because ther **SyncHelperXafSecured** has not been configured so you are forced to navigate to the settings page
+As you can see in the images above, once you start your application for first time, the login button is disable because the **SyncHelperXafSecured** has not been configured so you are forced to navigate to the settings page

 In the settings page you can configure the SyncServer URL and the identity of the device, the SyncFramework use the identity to know which changes in the data belongs to this device